14 Sep Proactive asset management: taking it to the next level in Sanford

 The developable acres view is a stacked bar graph showing the distribution of land use types within each sewer basin.
 When a basin is selected, it uses breakout boxes to display the number of developable acres, population, time until full build-out, and gallons of sewage produced per day.
 Sliders allow the user to adjust the population growth rate, number of individuals per household, and average gallons of sewage produced per day for one household.
 By adjusting these sliders, the City can see the effects of different development trends on population and the resulting sewer demand in real time.

 The map view shows the locations of all developable property with color-coding to indicate land use categories.
 When a user hovers over a specific property, details like its size and cost appear.
-Clicking and dragging allows a user to see, at a glance, the cost to develop those properties, including cost per acre to purchase the land and the cost of any System Development Fees.
+Clicking and dragging allows a user to see, at a glance, the associated sewer costs to develop those properties, including cost per acre and ERU (equivalent Residential Unit) of all Sewer Capital Costs.

 What’s Next in Proactive Asset Management?